Wrongful Termination Claims

 - Firing in violation of federal and state anti-discrimination laws;

-- Firing as a form of sexual harassment;
+- Firing as a form of sexual harassmentt;

 - Firing in violation of oral and written employment agreements;

 - Firing in violation of labor laws, including collective bargaining laws; and

 - Firing in retaliation for the employee's having filed a complaint or claim against the employer.